bcgov/simple-R-shiny/README.md

 # Shiny Server Development Template

+***Note: While it likely still works, this repository is now out of date.
+A project with a newer implementation that can be used as a template can be found [here](https://github.com/bcgov/land-designations-shinyapp)***

 ## Introduction

 This repo is intended to be forked and used as a development repo for R applications that use [Shiny](http://shiny.rstudio.com/) as a visualization server.
 The code is designed to run locally in development using Docker, and can be productionized using your github repo through OpenShift.